akotulu/nikon900arduino-motorizer/README.md

  * 70A car battery - 100€

 Most parts can be bought @ https://www.aliexpress.com, list items are links to parts
-* 1 247,50 € without camera
+* 1 261,50 € without camera
-* 647,50 € with camera
+* 661,50 € with camera
-* 447,50 € with camera and SD card
+* 461,50 € with camera and SD card
-* 167,50 € with camera, SD card and tripid (you need to remodel and change code)
+* 181,50 € with camera, SD card and tripod (you need to remodel and change code)

 Transport not included